gwen001/actarus/README.md

 What the purpose of the table `db.actarus.arus_entity_loot`?
 Supposed to be the data collected, like credentials, I finally decide to merge those datas with alerts, so it's not used anymore.

 It doesn't work!
 Try to read the `full_install.txt`

 It still doesn't work !
 Contact me :)

 What if I use a mac?
 I have no fucking idea!

+What about PHP7?
+It works with PHP7, I currently use it, you could meet some deprecated error but not a big deal.

 Finally
 ==============